Pranav-Malpure/fROSty-Winter-Week-2/Episode 2: The Sign of ArUcos.md

 Execute ```rosrun aruco_detection detect_marker.py```.
 Open new terminal and execute ```roslaunch aruco_detection turtlebot3_teleop_key.launch``` to control bot.

+If you are curious about how these walls are created, don't worry.
+We will go deeper into these things in coming week.

 Now, go and Solve the maze. :)

 ### That's the end of Week 2!
 Cheers!